 Reducing waste by recovering resources at stores

-The Home Center Utsunomiya Store has set up a recycling station for PET bottles, empty cans, and paper, in an effort to reduce waste and recycle reusable resources.
+The Home Center Utsunomiya Store and Satte Store have set up a recycling station for PET bottles, empty cans, and paper, in an effort to reduce waste and recycle reusable resources.

 Customers who cooperate with the recovery of these resources will receive points that can be exchanged for Joyful Honda gift cards.
 The recovered waste is delivered to a private-sector recycling operator, where it is transformed into new resources at recycling plants.